Hulu Selangor District: Geography

 Hulu Selangor occupies the north eastern area of Selangor and is bordered by Kuala Selangor district to the west, Perak to the north, Pahang (Bentong district) to the east and Gombak district to the south.

 The district has a lot of forests and beautiful natural scenery, making it a touristic place.
 Nearly half of the district is filled with hilly, mountainous terrains and forest reserves.
 The Titiwangsa runs through the east of this district, which draws the border between Selangor and Pahang along the peaks.

 History

 The district of Hulu Selangor has existed since the Federated Malay States era, although at that time the name of the district was spelled Ulu Selangor.
 Hulu Selangor was supposed to be administered by multiple administrative councils, but was united into a single Hulu Selangor Municipal Council by the Selangor State Assembly on January 1, 1977, under Section 2 Local Government Act 1976 (Act 171).
 Hulu Selangor Municipal Council now has the largest jurisdiction among other local governments in Selangor.

+Prior to 1974, before the creation of Gombak District, Hulu Selangor District contained the cities of Rawang, Kuang and Batu Arang.
+However, after restructuring works which includes the declaration of Kuala Lumpur as a federal territory, Rawang is incorporated into the newly formed district of Gombak leaving its satellite town Serendah with the suburbs of Bukit Beruntung and Sungai Buaya to remain in Hulu Selangor District.